kedacore/keda-docs/content/docs/2.5/scalers/mssql.md

 Or provide more detailed connection parameters explicitly (a connection string will be generated for you at runtime):

 - `host` - The hostname of the MSSQL instance endpoint.
-- `port` - The port number of the MSSQL instance endpoint.
-The default for MSSQL is 1433.
+- `port` - The port number of the MSSQL instance endpoint. (default 1433)
 - `database` - The name of the database to query.
 - `username` - The username credential for connecting to the MSSQL instance.
 - `passwordFromEnv` - The name of an environment variable containing the password credential for connecting to the MSSQL instance.